wstoettinger/jquery.emojiarea.js/README.md

 # jquery.emojiarea.js

-This jquery plugin adds emoji support to textareas, supports colon aliases (e.g. :smile:) and features an emoji picker to insert emojis directly into the textare.
+This jquery plugin adds emoji support to textareas, supports colon aliases (e.g. :smile:) and features an emoji picker to insert emojis directly into the textarea.
 Currently three different usage modes are supported: unicode, css and image.

 This library is inspired by [OneSignal/emoji-picker](https://github.com/OneSignal/emoji-picker) and [diy/jquery-emojiarea](https://github.com/diy/jquery-emojiarea).
 It has been rewritten from scratch with easy usability from the developer perspective in mind.